Little Trains Of The Dolomites

 Enjoy the views from the Soprabolzano cable-car

-Discover medieval Bolzano – a wine-producing Dolomites gem
+Discover medieval Bolzano – a wine-producing gem in the Dolomites

 Take the rack railway from San Antonio Mendola to the Mendel Pass